HaHaWTH/HybridFix/README.md

 - Compatibility first, shouldn't break any mods/plugins.
 - Built Bukkit plugin into the mod, offers utilities to server owners.
 - Enhance compatibility with mod FakePlayers.
+- Offer more useful apis for plugin developers to interact with Forge mods easily.
 - General CraftBukkit performance improvements.

 Configuration file is under `${minecraftDir}/config/hybridfix.cfg`